DMotion: Robotic Visuomotor Control with Unsupervised Forward Model Learned from Videos: METHOD

 Here, we use spatial transformers instead of cross convolutions in~\cite{psd, visual-dynamics} to transform the feature maps.
 The reason is that, for cross convolution, the range of objects' movement it can model is limited by the convolutional kernel size.
 Also, it is unable to model the rotation and scaling of objects explicitly.
 Compared to cross convolution, spatial transformers can explicitly represent any affine transformation.
 Using spatial transformers, we achieve a controllable architecture to explicitly model the motion of objects.
 When there is no rotation and scaling in the scene, we can fix 4 parameters of the transformation matrix to enable translation only.

 \textbf{Interaction Learner} Predicting the future frame $x_{t+1}$ requires the current observations $x_{t},x_{t-1}$ of the environment and the motion of the agent at the next time step.
 As shown in Fig.~\ref{fig:overall_model}, the interaction learner first takes the last two frames $\{x_{t-1}, x_{t}\}$ that contain the current state, \emph{i.e.,} position and velocity information of objects.
 To provide the agent's motion at the next time step, the interaction learner takes an arbitrarily chosen feature map from the output of spatial transformers as additional input.
 As is shown in Fig.~\ref{fig:overall_model}, we choose the first feature map $m_{t+1}^0$ as an input of the interaction learner.
 By training the object extractor and the interaction learner jointly, we encourage the chosen transformed feature map $m_{t+1}^0$ to contain the spatial information of the agent at time step $t+1$, and the feature map $m_t^0$ contains the spatial information of the agent at time step $t$.
-The transformation matrix $\varphi_t^0$ should represent the motion of the agent, Therefore, both the agent's location and motion are disentangled from the environment.
+Therefore, with the prediction loss minimised, the transformation matrix $\varphi_t^0$ should represent the motion of the agent, In this way, both the agent's location and motion are disentangled from the surrounding environment.

-Overall, the object extractor and interaction learner are optimised together using observation triplets of $\{x_{t-1}, x_t, x_{t+1}\}$.
+Overall, the object extractor and interaction learner are jointly optimised using observation triplets of $\{x_{t-1}, x_t, x_{t+1}\}$.
 Their objective is to minimise the prediction error of $x_{t+1}'$ and $x_{t+1}''$.
 The total loss is shown as follows:

+where the first term encourages object disentanglement, and the second term encourages the first feature map to contain the agent's spatial information.

 After jointly training the modules, the spatial information of the agent at time $t$ is contained in the first feature map $m_{t}^0$, and motion of the agent is contained in the first transformation matrix $\varphi_t^0$.